josdejong/jsonrepair/README.md

     { "id": 2, "name": "Sarah" }
     ```

-Note that in practice, the `jsonrepair` library can handle file sizes up to 512 MB.
+The `jsonrepair` library has streaming support and can handle infinitely large documents.

 ## Install